 Rugged and Tough Camera Body

 We’ve been saying all along – this is the camera to get if you want to take a camera anywhere and not have to worry about it being demolished.
-Feel confident knowing that this travel point and shoot camera has a crush proof rating of 2200 lbf as well as being shock, dust and freeze-proof!
+Feel confident knowing that this camera has a crush proof rating of 2200 lbs as well as being shock, dust, and freeze-proof!

 In today’s compact camera world, no point and shoot would be complete without WiFi capability and the Olympus TG-4 is no exception.
 We found that it allows you to quickly and capture and upload photos with their OI.Share App.
 You can also share images instantly with the press of a button after connecting them with a QR code – a pretty neat feature which makes sharing images even easier!

-Sony DSC-RX100M III Cyber-shot – Best Advanced Point and Shoot Camera
+Sony DSC-RX100M III Cyber-shot – Best Advanced Point and Shoot Digital Camera